Dirk Bergstrom

 Implement, communicate, improve, iterate.
 When the cycle is short users spend less time living with bugs and without features, while developers maintain familiarity with the code in question. - Direct communication with the end user.

-It's much easier to build software that delights the user if you can talk to them. - Avoiding expedient solutions
+It’s much easier to build software that delights the user if you can talk to them. - Avoiding expedient solutions.
+The long-term effects of short-term solutions are debilitating to morale and productivity.
+“Right.
+Now.” versus “Right now!”.

-Decisions based on data from metrics & instrumentation. - Source control, bug tracking, code reviews, coding standards and
+Make decisions based on data from metrics & instrumentation. - Source control, bug tracking, code reviews, coding standards and

 comments.